LpCodes/pycryptobox/README.md

 # pyCryptobox

-pyCryptobox is a Python package that provides a simple way to encrypt and decrypt files and directories using the AES encryption algorithm..
+pyCryptobox is a package in Python that offers a straightforward approach to safeguard your confidential data by encrypting and decrypting files and directories using the AES encryption algorithm.

 ## Installation